 Magical formulas are recited aloud during the casting of spells and represent the most common tool used to focus magic.
 They play a central part especially in Elemental Magic.
 Though Clerical Mages also recite short prayers which seem to resemble magical formulas, these are called mantras and work a little different, so it is not advised to treat them as the same.

-Books and Tomes of Prayers
+Spell Books and Tomes of Prayers

 While Elemental Mages use Spell Books, clerics prefer Tomes of Prayers.
 Spell Books contain magical formulas, which are needed to cast spells.
 Tomes of Prayers contain mantras, short prayers.
 Each mage/cleric usually carries such a book with him/her and transcribes newly learned spells into these books.